 absolute value The non-negative value of a number without regard to its sign.
-For example, the absolute value of 5 is 5, and the absolute value of -5 is also 5. assessment boundary The scope of the assessment in terms of the sectors and subsectors and greenhouse gas emissions included in it. assessment report A report, completed by users, that documents the assessment process, methods and results relating to the impact of non-state and subnational action. ex-ante assessment The process of assessing expected future impacts of non-state and subnational actions, or national policies and actions (i.e., a forward-looking assessment). ex-post assessment The process of assessing historical impacts of non-state and subnational actions, or national policies and actions (i.e., a backwards-looking assessment). impact assessment The qualitative or quantitative assessment of impacts resulting from non-state and subnational actions, or from national policies and actions.
-This can be conducted either ex-ante or ex-post. indicator A metric that can be estimated, measured and monitored over time to understand the impact of non-state and subnational actions, and track changes toward targeted outcomes. jurisdiction The geographic area within which an entity's (such as a government's) authority is exercised. land use, land-use change and forestry (LULUCF) Land use, land-use change and forestry is defined as the sector that covers emissions and removals of greenhouse gases resulting from direct human-induced land use such as settlements and commercial uses, land-use change, and forestry activities. non-state actor Any actor other than a national or subnational government. non-state commitment Planned non-state action that has been publicly announced but, unlike non-state mitigation action, has not yet been implemented. non-state mitigation action Any kind of activity that is directly or indirectly aimed at reducing greenhouse gas emissions and that is led by non-state actor(s). overlapping non-state and subnational actions Non-state and subnational actions that interact with each other or with national policies and that, when implemented together, have a combined effect less than the sum of their individual effects when implemented separately.
-This includes both actions that have the same or complementary goals (such as national and subnational energy efficiency standards for appliances), and counteracting or countervailing actions that have different or opposing goals (such as a national fuel tax and a subnational fuel subsidy).
+For example, the absolute value of 5 is 5, and the absolute value of -5 is also 5. assessment boundary The scope of the assessment in terms of the sectors and subsectors and green- house gas emissions included in it. assessment report A report, completed by users, that documents the assessment process, methods and results relating to the impact of non-state and subnational action. ex-ante assessment The process of assessing expected future impacts of non-state and subnational actions, or national policies and actions (i.e., a forward-looking assessment). ex-post assessment The process of assessing historical impacts of non-state and subnational actions, or national policies and actions (i.e., a backwards-looking assessment). impact assessment The qualitative or quantitative assessment of impacts resulting from non-state and subnational actions, or from national policies and actions.
+This can be con- ducted either ex-ante or ex-post. indicator A metric that can be estimated, measured and monitored over time to under- stand the impact of non-state and subnational actions, and track changes toward targeted outcomes. jurisdiction The geographic area within which an entity's (such as a government's) authority is exercised. land use, land-use change and forestry (LULUCF) Land use, land-use change and forestry is defined as the sector that covers emis- sions and removals of greenhouse gases resulting from direct human-induced land use such as settlements and commercial uses, land-use change, and forestry activities. non-state actor Any actor other than a national or subnational government. non-state commitment Planned non-state action that has been publicly announced but, unlike non-state mitigation action, has not yet been implemented.